firebase/firebase-ios-sdk/AppleSilicon.md

 pod 'Firebase/Analytics, '7.2.0-M1'
 ```

+Remember: now you need to manually add `-ObjC` to avoid a runtime crash.
+This CocoaPods issue has
-The CocoaPods issue has been fixed in
+been fixed in
 [CocoaPods/CocoaPods#10234](https://github.com/CocoaPods/CocoaPods/pull/10234) but has not been
 included in a CocoaPods release yet.